List of ancient tribes in Illyria: Chelidonioi

+The Chelidonioi lived in southern Illyria.

 Abroi

+The Abroi lived in southern Illyria.

 Pannonian tribes

 The name Pannonians (Παννόνιοι) refers to Illyrian tribes, who originally inhabited the southern part of what was later known as Roman province of Pannonia, south of the river Drava (Dravus), and the northern part of the future Roman province of Dalmatia.
 In the Roman era, Pannonians settled in Dacia, the northern Pannonian plain and the eastern Alps.
 Some Pannonian tribes appear to have been Celticized.